ShiyuFan0820/CSLearningNote/BasicLearning/Basic_5_data_structure_array_and_linked_list.md

 ## What is Array and How it Operates?

 Array is List in Python, vector in C++, and ArrayList in Java.
+It is a contiguous block of memory where elements are stored, and can be access using an index or key.